cyrex562/imgui-rs/README.md

       We can discuss ways for your company to fund development via invoiced technical support, maintenance or sponsoring contacts.
       This is among the most useful thing you can do for Dear ImGui.
 With increased funding, we can hire more people working on this project.
     - Individuals: you can support continued development via PayPal donations.
 See README.
-    - If you are experienced with Dear ImGui and C++, look at the GitHub issues, look at the Wiki, read docs/TODO.txt and see how you want to help and can help!
+    - If you are experienced with Dear ImGui and C += 1, look at the GitHub issues, look at the Wiki, read docs/TODO.txt and see how you want to help and can help!
     - Disclose your usage of Dear ImGui via a dev blog post, a tweet, a screenshot, a mention somewhere etc.
       You may post screenshot or links in the gallery threads.
 Visuals are ideal as they inspire other programmers.